rchytas/Python-Flask-App/readme.md

-Simple Python Flask REST API
+The project is Python Flask REST API for a store.

 Pre-requisites:
 		Python 3